nomemory/andreinc-site/_posts/2024-03-14-a-surprising-matrix-problem.md

 At this point, it's worth noting that if we examin things from a column perspective, each time we select numbers from a different column.
 Similarly, if we look at it from a row perspective, each time we select a number from a different row than the previous ones.

 So, the intuition says there's something to do with the positions of the numbers and not the numbers themselves.
+That would be incorrect, but it led me in the right direction.

 For example, if we pick a matrix $$B$$ that's *slightly different* than $$A$$, and comes in the form: